digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/demo.rst

 The ``provider`` initiates the process by creating and fulfilling a deposit request, which represents the availability of assets for transfer.
 Subsequently, the provider creates a transfer offer for ``alice``, demonstrating the ``provider``'s role in managing and facilitating asset availability within a system.
 After Alice creates an account, she views and accepts the transfer offer made by the ``provider``.
 This results in both users updating the balances.

 The complete business operation showcases how Daml can facilitate financial transactions and ensure secure and transparent operations between parties.
-It demonstrates the management of digital assets while maintaining data integrity within a permissioned `ledger <https://docs.daml.com/concepts/ledger-model/index.html>`_ environment.
+It demonstrates the management of digital assets while maintaining data integrity within a permissioned :doc:`ledger </concepts/ledger-model/index>` environment.

 **Request an account**